Miles-Li-0828/Bookstore-Mechine-Learning-Model-Advanced-Inventory-and-Personalized-Recommendation-System/README.md

 The project begins with a comprehensive data preprocessing phase, addressing missing values, anomalies, and standardizing textual data.
 This ensures the dataset is clean, consistent, and ready for analysis.
 Subsequently, a decision tree prediction system is implemented to predict book ratings, enabling informed inventory management decisions.

-Additionally, K-Means clustering is employed for customer segmentation, facilitating tailored book recommendations based on customer preferences.
+Additionally, K-Means clustering is employed for books segmentation, facilitating tailored book recommendations based on customer preferences.
 Through feature selection, model training, and evaluation, the project demonstrates the transformative potential of machine learning in optimizing bookstore operations and enriching customer experiences.

 # CODE IMPLEMENTATION #